gontract/gontract/README.md

 *  postconditions catch bugs in the function implementation.

-summing up, preconditions and postconditions are meant to make it easy and natural to write reliable and corret software, especially when the conditions -- i. e. the contract -- are written before the actual implementation. with other words the contract should be considered an important part if an API rather than something separate or part of the implementation.
+summing up, preconditions and postconditions are meant to make it easy and natural to write reliable and correct software, especially when the conditions -- i. e. the contract -- are written before the actual implementation. with other words the contract should be considered an important part if an API rather than something separate or part of the implementation.